Extending the Tavis-Cummings model for molecular ensembles -- Exploring the effects of dipole self energies and static dipole moments: Conclusion

 \section{Conclusion}

-We have generalized the \gls{tc} model and the \gls{etc} model to include both state-specific static dipole moments and the \gls{dse} contribution in the light-matter Hamiltonian.
+We have extended the molecular \gls{tc} model to include both state-specific static dipole moments and the \gls{dse} contribution in the light-matter Hamiltonian.
 Starting from the non-relativistic Pauli-Fierz Hamiltonian, we derived a light-matter Hamiltonian in the \gls{cs} basis and used the \gls{rwa} to describe molecules under \gls{esc}.
 The studied molecular system consists of a varying number of \mgh molecules coupled to a single-photon mode of an optical cavity resonant with the first electronic transition in \mgh.
-By analyzing the difference in the population dynamics obtained with the \gls{tc} model and the generalized \gls{etc}, we could identify changes even for a single molecule.
-The deviations caused by either the static dipole moments or the \gls{dse} contributions compensate for each other.
+By analyzing the difference in the population dynamics obtained with the molecular \gls{tc} model and the generalized molecular \gls{etc}, we could identify changes independent of the number of molecule.
+The deviations caused by either the static dipole moments or the \gls{dse} contributions are significantly different and give rise to the overall difference in the molecular \gls{etc} model.
 Thus, both components are essential to describe molecules coupled to a cavity.
-In line with the literature~\cite{Schafer2020-cb,Sidler2022-cg,Sidler2023-vm,Schnappinger2023-hh,Ruggenthaler2023-aa,Schnappinger2023-wp,Horak2024-cd}, we can therefore emphasize that the \gls{dse} should not be neglected, even in the \gls{esc} regime.
+In line with the literature~\cite{Schafer2020-cb,Sidler2022,Sidler2024,Schnappinger2023-hh,Ruggenthaler2023,Schnappinger_2023,Horak2024-cd}, we can therefore emphasize that the \gls{dse} should not be neglected, even in the \gls{esc} regime.
+Although the discrepancy between the molecular \gls{tc} and \gls{etc} decreases for larger $N$, we could show that it convergences to finite values.
 Another aspect that has been discussed in the literature, mainly for ab initio methods~\cite{Haugland2020-xh,Foley-2023,Castagnola2023-tb} is the use of the \gls{cs} transformation for systems with a static dipole moment.
 We could show that the \gls{cs} transformation becomes relevant when the total dipole moment of the molecular ensemble is nonzero.

+The \gls{dse} contribution itself does not depend on the number of photons, and therefore should be affected only indirectly by the photon loss of the cavity.
+However, photon decay and dissipation can affect the dynamics of molecular systems under \gls{esc} quite drastically~\cite{Davidsson2020-qb,Davidsson2023-xa}.
+Thus it would be an interesting next step to study the interplay of \gls{dse} and photon loss.